MarkPearlCoZa/Blog_General/_posts/2016-10-01-The-Technical-Debt-Trap.md

 If we applied this metaphor to other professions we may end up with things like the following...

-How about construction?

-"We incurred structural debt to make the deadline" - Reckless and deliberate
+- "We incurred structural debt to make the deadline and built the windows skew" - Reckless and deliberate

-How about automative?

-"We incurred mechanical debt to stay on budget" - Reckless and deliberate
+- "We incurred mechanical debt to stay on budget and made the vehicle dangerous" - Reckless and deliberate

-How about medical?

-"We incurred health debt during the surgery" - Reckless and inadvertant
+- "We incurred health debt during the surgery and left the scissors in him" - Reckless and inadvertant

 Are these appropriate actions?

-Reckless and deliberate in the quadrant is irresponsible
+Reckless and deliberate in the quadrant is irresponsible and is not technical debt.

 <img class="img-responsive" alt="Technical Debt Quadrants Adjusted" src="{{ site.url }}/assets/images/Technical-Debt-Quadrants-Adjusted-Doc-Norton.jpg">